 In November, General Motors recalled nearly 70,000 Chevrolet Bolt vehicles after reports of the electric car’s battery catching fire.
-Now a class action lawsuit filed in the Northern District of Illinois blames GM for negligence and fraud, alleging that the manufacturer knowingly distributed cars with the defective, dangerous batteries.
+Now a class-action lawsuit filed in the Northern District of Illinois blames GM for negligence and fraud, alleging that the manufacturer knowingly distributed cars with defective, dangerous batteries.

 If you or a family member owns a Chevy Bolt, review the facts about the class action suit and take steps to stay safe.

 According to the Detroit News, at least five Bolt batteries have spontaneously caught fire when fully or nearly fully charged.
 Two individuals have suffered smoke inhalation injuries related to these incidents.
 The battery issue affects Bolt EVs in the 2017, 2018 and 2019 model years.